-As of version 4.1 you can totally improve your website's performance by using WordPress Widget Cache feature to save widget output on transient for faster retrieval than core widget display.
+As of version 4.1, you can improve your website's performance by using the WordPress Widget Cache feature to save widget output on transient for faster retrieval than with core widget display.

 Should I use WordPress Widget Cache Output?

-The answer is yes, specially when you are using widgets with third-party contents like Twitter tweets, Instagram feeds and other services.
-This widgets will always make call which takes some loading time.
-Other heavy resource widget outputs and WP_Query calls like Recent Posts, Recent Comments, Pages and other WP_Query relying widgets also adds loading time on your site which you can control using this caching option.
-You can set time when you want them to be cleared or updated for you to be able to save the fresh one.
+The answer is yes, especially when you are using widgets with third-party contents like Twitter tweets, Instagram feeds, and other services.
+These widgets always make calls, which takes load time.
+Other heavy resource widget outputs and WP_Query calls like Recent Posts, Recent Comments, Pages and other WP_Query-relient widgets also add load times which you can control using this caching option.
+You can set the time when you want them to be cleared or updated in order to save the fresh one.

-If in any case you do not want several widgets to be cached, you can always go to Widget Options settings tab and check the “Do not cache this widget” option.
-You have the complete control over your widgets!
+If in any situation where you do not want several widgets to be cached, you can always go to the Widget Options settings tab and check “Do not cache this widget.”
+You have complete control over your widgets!